Santos’ silver spoon

 The politician almost immediately became one of the moderate voices in the “Uribista” party that had attracted politicians ranging from moderate conservatives to far-right radicals.

-In Congress, Duque was extremely vocal regarding economic issues, being one of the main critics of the National Development Plan of the second four-year period of President Santos.
+In Congress, Duque was extremely vocal regarding economic issues, being one of the main critics of the National Development Plan of Santos’ second four-year term.

 Nevertheless, Duque did not become a well-known figure until after he resigned from the senate in 2017 and was handpicked by Uribe to lead the party’s efforts to regain control over the country’s most important office.